 Freedom of movement in the UK ended for EEA and Swiss nationals on 31 December 2020, although a 6-month grace period followed during which time certain aspects of free movement law were retained to allow eligible citizens and family members living in the UK by 31 December 2020 to apply to the EUSS.
 This grace period ended on 30 June 2021.

 Since 1 July 2021, EEA and Swiss citizens, together with any relevant family members, are no longer able to rely on their passport or national ID card, which only confirms their nationality, to prove their right to work in the UK.
 They are instead required to provide evidence of lawful immigration status, in the same way as other overseas nationals.
 This means that if an EEA/Swiss national or family member has settled status under the EUSS, they will have a continuous right to work in the UK.
-If, in contrast, they have pre-settled status or limited leave under one of the work routes, a follow-up check will be needed.
+Those with limited leave under a specific visa category will require a follow-up check in advance of their leave expiring.

 Importantly, where an employer chooses to carry out retrospective checks, they must ensure that they do so in a non-discriminatory manner.
 This may mean that checks need to be carried out across the entire workforce.
 The online Code of Practice for employers: ‘Avoiding unlawful discrimination while preventing illegal working’, provides guidance on avoiding unlawful discrimination when conducting right to work checks.
 Any worker who believes that they have been discriminated against by their employer, either directly or indirectly, may lodge a complaint before the employment tribunal.
 Equally, once a worker who has time-limited permission has established their initial entitlement to work in the UK, they should not be treated less favourably during the course of their employment.